 You will demonstrate to what extent you can meet the learning objectives in the assessments as below.
 Further information about the assessments follows.
-You will receive detailed information in class and/or on Canvas closer to each due date.
+You will receive detailed information in class and on Canvas closer to each due date.

-Assessment Style Brief Overview Deadline / Date Percent of Grade Assignment 1 Infographic (team) Choice of deadline: Oct 5 th 12pm (+0.5/15 earlybird bonus), OR Oct 7 th 12pm 15% Midterm Chapters 1-3, 5, & data Oct 14 th 12pm 20% Assignment 2 Popular Media Assignment (team) Choice of deadline: Nov 25 th 12pm (+0.5/25 earlybird bonus), OR Nov 28 th 6pm 25% Final Exam Cumulative Exam period: December 11 th -22 nd 25% Class Engagement: Peer Component Peer grade for your in-class engagement Regular engagement throughout term 5% Class Engagement: Activity & Homework Component In-class engagement (e.g. iClicker), homework task completion Regular engagement throughout term 4% Piazza Online discussion board & activities participation Regular participation throughout term 4% Research Experience Component (REC) Either (a) Research participation or (b) Library Project (a) ~ End of November (b) ~ Mid-November (See HSP website for deadlines) 2% (+1% bonus) Course Engagement Bonus Up to 2% of bonus points can be earned for exceptional engagement in this course.
-Anytime during or throughout the term. (+2% bonus) Possible Total Final Grade: 103%
+Assessment Style Brief Overview Deadline / Date % of Grade Assignment 1 (recommended; but you can opt-out) Infographic (team) Choice of deadline: Feb 3 rd 9am (+0.25/10 earlybird bonus), OR Feb 6 th 9am 10% Midterm Chapters 1-3, 5, & data Feb 13 th 12pm 15% Assignment 2 Multi-Media Assignment (team) Choice of deadline: Mar 24 th 9am (+0.5/25 earlybird bonus), OR Mar 29 th 9am 25% Final Exam Cumulative Exam period: April 17 th -28 th 25% Class Engagement: Peer Component Peer grade for your engagement in in-class peer discussions Regular engagement throughout the term 8% Class Engagement: Activity & Homework Component In-class engagement (e.g. iClicker), homework task completion, Piazza participation Regular engagement throughout the term 10% InQuizitive Best 5 textbook quiz results Regular participation throughout the term 5% Research Experience Component (REC) Either (a) Research participation or (b) Library Project (a) April 13 th (b) April 3 rd (See HSP website) 2% (+1% bonus) Course Engagement Bonus Up to 2% of bonus points can be earned for exceptional engagement in this course Anytime during or throughout the term (+2% bonus) Possible Total Final Grade: 103%

-^{} I understand that sometimes students may have 'off' days, struggle with exam anxiety, or face other setbacks that can impact academic performance.
-I also understand that there can sometimes be challenges with groupwork.
+\I compassionately understand that sometimes students may have 'off' days, struggle with exam anxiety, or face other setbacks that can impact academic performance.
+I also understand that there can sometimes be challenges with teamwork.
 To ease your worries, I will calculate your final grade as follows:

-- If you perform better on Assignment 2 than Assignment 1, your Assignment 1 will be worth 10% while your Assignment 2 mark will become worth 30%. - (Additionally) If you perform better on the final exam than on the midterm, your midterm will be worth 15%, while your final exam mark will become worth 30%.
+- If you perform better on Assignment 2 than Assignment 1, your Assignment 1 grade will be dropped and your Assignment 2 grade will become worth 35%. - (Additionally) If you perform better on the final exam than on the midterm, your midterm will be worth 10%, while your final exam mark will become worth 30%.

 Assignments: I will provide the details of each assignment in a lecture and the detailed assessment specifications will be posted on Canvas.
-I encourage all groups to aim for the earlybird deadlines; the bonus .5 point incentives are meant to help avoid missing final deadlines.
+The bonus incentives are meant to help avoid missing final deadlines, but your team is free to choose whichever deadline is preferable.
 Late work will be reduced by 10% per day for first 5 business days, after which point the assignment will not be accepted.
 Ensure your group plans ahead in case of any pesky technological issues.